qwd/dev-site/docs/_en/ios-sdk/geoapi/ios-city-lookup.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="key-ios location-geo lang-sdk adm range number" %}
+{% include params.html p="key-ios location-geo lang-def adm range number" %}

 ### Sample Code